semihsevinc/Vetogram/README.md

 There are models for Pet owners and patients in the application.
 I used a class-based form because I thought it was simple to use on the frontend.

-<h3>Quick Start</h3>
+# Quick Start

-Clone this repository and on cmd prompt get;
+Install using `git clone git@github.com:semihsevinc/Vetogram.git`

     python manage.py runserver

-You can access to home page without login, but to see other pages like 'Pet Owners' and 'Patients' you must be logged in.
+You can access to home page without `login`, but to see other pages like `Pet Owners` and `Patients`, you must be logged in.

 There are accounts for admin and user here, you can create a user yourself if you want.

-<h3> Admin-> Username: admin  Password: admintest
+`Admin` Username: admin  Password: admintest
-User-> Username: user Password: usertest</h3>
+`User` Username: user Password: usertest